-- (a).
-CLASS PROCEDURE: - (i).
+- (i).
 All horses shall enter the ring at a Flat Walk, shall go to the right (counter clockwise) and MUST PROCEED AT A FLATWALK down the straightaway to the beginning of the first curve before going at ease to allow the remaining horses to enter the ring.
 This allows the Judge(s) to observe each horse's way of going upon entering the ring and alleviates horses bunching up and crowding right inside the entrance gate.
-Once the entry has reached the end of the first straightaway, they may continue to dog walk on around the other side of ring at their discretion but the entry cannot go past the entry gate until the class is called to order.
-An entry cannot stop just inside the entrance gate and turn left and dog walk to the other side of the entrance gate or cannot stop before reaching the end of the first straightaway.
-IF THERE IS AN INTENTIONAL VIOLATION OF THIS RULE, THE ENTRY WILL BE EXCUSED IMMEDIATELY. - (ii).
+Once the entry has reached the end of the first straightaway, they may go at ease or continue (counter clockwise) to dog walk on around the other side of ring at their discretion but the entry cannot go past the entry gate until the class is called to order.
+An entry cannot stop just inside the entrance gate and turn left (double back) and dog walk to the other side of the entrance gate.
+IF AN ENTRY DOUBLES BACK, THE ENTRY WILL BE EXCUSED IMMEDIATELY. - (ii).
 Once the class is called to order, the Judge shall then call for the gaits in the following order: Flat Walk, Running Walk, Flat Walk, Lope (if applicable, back to a Flat Walk.
-Reverse direction toward center of the ring (away from the rail).
+Reverse direction toward center of the ring

+(away from the rail).
 This is test to see if the horse neck reins, continue at a Flat Walk, Running Walk, Flat Walk, Lope (if applicable to the class back down to a Flat Walk).

 - (iii.)
-At the completion of the class, the entries will be lined up for the judge to walk the line up and ask each entry to back (readily) individually.
+At the completion of the class, the entries will be lined up for the judge to walk the line up and ask each entry to back (readily) individually. - (iv.)

-- (iv.)
 The judge may also ask for a "halt" at any time during the class.
-In the line-up, the judge may ask the rider to back clear of the line up and perform a 360 degree neck reined turn, either to the right or left, exhibitors' discretion.

-- (b.)
-Shoeing Requirements for Western Classic Park Pleasure
+In the line-up, the judge may ask the rider to back clear of the line up and perform a 360 degree neck reined turn, either to the right or left, exhibitors' discretion. - (b.)
+Shoeing Requirements for Western Classic Park Pleasure - (i.)

-- (i.)
 Maximum 1⁄2" thick x 1 1⁄2 "wide Hot/Cold rolled steel or aluminum shoe .
-SeeD.
-General Requirements and Equipment, rule 29.

-- (ii.)
-Borium allowed on caulks of shoe, but the thickness of the shoe, caulk and borium must not exceed 1 1/8"

-- (iii.)
-Maximum 1 5/8" turn back (measured from back to front of caulk.)
+See D. General Requirements and Equipment, rule 29. - (ii.)
+Borium allowed on caulks of shoe, but the thickness of the shoe, caulk and borium must not exceed 1 1/8" - (iii.)
+Maximum 1 5/8" turn back (measured from back to front of caulk.) - (iv.)

-- (iv.)
 Clips optional when drawn from the original steel or poured.

-- (c.)
-Tack

 - (i.)
 Western saddle and bridle (Silver equipment shall not count over good working equipment)

 - (ii.)
 Split reins, romal reins, or bosal

 - (iii.)
 No colored brow-bands

 - (iv.)
 Cavessons prohibited

 - (v.)
 Australian saddles prohibited

 - (vi.)
 Bits not to exceed 9 1/2" in length

-- (d.)
-Attire

 - (i.)
 Mandatory

 - 1. Western hat or helmet

 - 2. Long sleeved shirt

 - 3. Boots

 - (ii.)
 Optional

-- Chaps
+- 1. Chaps

 - 2. Spurs

 - 3. Jackets/vests

 - (e.)
 Suggested Classes for Western Classic Park Pleasure